pmav99/python-logging-example/README.md

 # python_logging_example

-A tutorial for python logging
+An example for python logging using StdLib.

 ## Prerequisites